Goyder

 The level of residential development activity in Goyder is very low in comparison to the average area assessed nationally by AreaSearch

-Goyder has averaged approximately eight new dwelling approvals annually over the past five financial years, totalling 42 homes.
-As of FY-26, six approvals have been recorded.
+Goyder has averaged approximately 8 new dwelling approvals annually over the past five financial years, totalling 42 homes.
+As of FY26 so far, 8 approvals have been recorded.
 The population decline in recent years has maintained adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.
-New dwellings are developed at an average expected construction cost value of $202,000, which is below regional norms, offering more affordable housing options for purchasers.
+New dwellings are developed at an average expected construction cost value of $202,000, below regional norms, offering more affordable housing options for purchasers.

-The estimated population per dwelling approval is 898, indicating a quiet, low activity development environment.
+The estimated population per dwelling approval is 898 people, indicating a quiet, low activity development environment.
 With stable or declining population forecasts, Goyder may experience less housing pressure in the future, creating favourable conditions for buyers.

 Frequently Asked Questions - Development